What is full coverage car insurance?

 Frequently asked questions

 That depends on your financial situation, your tolerance for risk and the requirements of your lender.
+Most insurance professionals recommend you carry auto coverage limits well above the state minimum requirements to ensure you are protected from substantial losses that could be financially devastating following an at-fault accident.
 Liability-only coverage can be a good option if your vehicle is paid off and you have the finances to repair or replace it if it is damaged or totaled.
 Full coverage adds more coverage to better protect you from a wider variety of situations, including damage to your own car.
-The optional coverages that might be included in full coverage — like car rental reimbursement and roadside assistance — provide even more protection.
-Talking to a licensed agent about your situation could help you choose coverages that are right for you.
+The optional coverage selections that might be included in full coverage — like car rental reimbursement and roadside assistance — provide even more protection.
+Talking to a licensed agent about your situation could help you choose coverage that is right for you.

 This is a matter of personal preference.
-You will be required to keep full coverage on your vehicle until you have paid off your loan (or until you buy out your lease, if you decide to), but once you own your vehicle outright, you have the option of removing comprehensive and collision coverages.
-Some financial professionals recommend that when the annual cost of comprehensive and collision coverages equal more than 10% of your vehicle’s value, it is time to switch to liability only.
+You will be required to keep full coverage on your vehicle until you have paid off your loan (or until you buy out your lease, if you decide to), but once you own your vehicle outright, you have the option of removing both comprehensive and collision.
+Some insurance professionals recommend that when the annual cost of comprehensive and collision equal more than 10% of your vehicle’s value, it is time to switch to liability only.
 However, if you still do not have the savings to repair vehicle damages or to buy a new car if yours is totaled, you might want to keep full coverage.
+The increasing values of used vehicles might also be a determining factor in how much coverage you should carry.

 - $100,000 bodily injury liability per person